Understanding the Power BI Gateway Architecture

 SAP HANA Configuration

-SAP HANA requires the SAP HANA ODBC driver installed on the gateway server.
-Download the driver from SAP Support Portal (SAP Note 2271001).
-Use the 64-bit driver version.
-Configure the ODBC data source using the HANA server hostname and port (typically 3xx15 where xx is the instance number).
-Test connectivity from the gateway server before configuring in Power BI.
+SAP HANA needs the SAP HANA ODBC driver on the gateway server.
+You can download the driver from the SAP Support Portal (SAP Note 2271001).
+Make sure to use the 64-bit driver version.

 High Availability Cluster Setup